Smolations/more-dash-docsets/README.md

 puts " \`- Done processing #{cnt} files."
 ```

 You can see that the first thing I do is to get an array of all the files in the `guides` directory.
-Keep in mind that the `Dash::clean_dir_entries` only returns entries in the path that is passed to it.
+Keep in mind that the `Dash::clean_dir_entries` method only returns entries in the path that is passed to it.
 It is not recursive.
-This method basically gets all entries in the path and then takes out entries that would be problematic when processing (e.g. '.', '..', '.git').
+This method basically gets all entries in the path and then takes out entries that would be problematic when processing (e.g. `['.', '..', '.git']`).
 I then loop through the entries, ensure that I'm looking at a file and not a directory, and then use Nokogiri to get the value I need to parse.
-Once we have the name from the title element, 'Guide' is the `type` and the `path` is constructed from each entry file name.
-It should also be clear that I only insert a database entry if the file being parsed returns a name.
+Once we have the `name` from the title element, 'Guide' is the `type` and the `path` is constructed from each entry file name.
+It should also be clear that I only insert a database entry if the file being parsed returns a `name`.

 The final step is to tell the Dash object to insert the sql entries.
 It doesn't actually insert them at this time, it only creates the query and stores it.
 More on this later.

 #### Generating Types entries

 Puppet syntax uses defined types for resources.
 These are used so often in Puppet scripts that it makes having them in Dash a necessity.
-All of the docs which are versioned also include a symlink named `latest` that points to the latest documentation.
+All of the docs which are versioned also include a symlink named `latest` that points to the latest documentation for that module.
 This made it easy to set a variable for a common version that other processing code blocks can use.

 Fortunately, every type is listed in `references/latest/type.html` using an unordered list of anchors.
 That's all that is needed to insert the necessary queries for Dash to be aware of each type: